 Category is the broad type of aircraft.
 Some examples of “Categories” are airplane, glider, helicopter, etc.

 Categories consist of “Classes”.
-Each category will consist of their own unique classes.
-For example, in the “Airplane” category you have the “single engine” class and the “multi-engine” class, as well as “land” or “sea” class.
+Each category will consist of its own unique classes.
+For example, in the “Airplane” category you have the “single-engine” class and the “multi-engine” class, as well as “land” or “sea” class.

 Stay with us, this is the last confusing part.